Umana Niwenshuti

 CANVAS: Performing our PhDs

-A platform which aims to bring together 30 PhD students to share insights and findings from their studies with the academic community and the public in the first semester of 2024.
+A platform which aims to bring together 30 PhD students to share insights and findings from their studies with the academic community and the public by the end of 2024.